Anxiety Treatment

 Coping With Anxiety and Addiction

-Approach with an empathetic and nonjudgmental attitude.
-Rather than focusing on the negative effects addiction and anxiety can take on a person’s relationships and work, turn their attention toward all the benefits that come with recovery and healing.
+People who have anxiety disorders often turn to drugs or alcohol as self-treatment to cope and soothe themselves.
+Substance abuse becomes a perceived escape, which can lead to addiction and, ultimately, a dual diagnosis.
+When interacting with someone with an addiction and anxiety disorder, keep a few things in mind:- Approach with an empathetic and nonjudgmental attitude.
+Rather than focusing on the adverse effects addiction and anxiety can have on a person’s relationships and work, turn their attention toward all the benefits that come with recovery and healing.

-Don’t be surprised by an attitude of denial or defensiveness.
+- Don’t be surprised by an attitude of denial or defensiveness.
 These are both common symptoms of addiction, and anxiety disorders can sometimes result in paranoid thinking as well.
 An intervention may be warranted if multiple close friends or family members can be included.

-Anxiety and addiction should be considered different types of mental illness.
+- Anxiety and addiction should be considered different types of mental illness.
 They should both, therefore, be treated by qualified therapeutic professionals.

 Anxiety Treatments